Blog Start in Simple Steps

-- Domain and Hosting.
-The first thing we did when starting our blog was go to a host and register our domain.
-We didn’t even need to set up a WordPress page first, which is the platform we use, since hosts does all that for you. basic price, which works for 99% of people (go to Then, we did a simple, free, “one-click” install of WordPress through like Bluehost.
+The first thing we did when starting our blog was going to a host and register our domain.
+We didn’t even need to set up a WordPress page first, which is the platform we use since hosts do all that for you. basic price, which works for 99% of people (go to Then, we did a simple, free, “one-click” install of WordPress through like Bluehost.
 When we had questions we were able to chat with the “live chat” for free.
 They pointed us in the right direction and made starting our own blog super easy.

-- Theme.
-A good theme gives you the look and feel you want for your blog, allowing you to make a blog that looks exactly how youwant it to look.
+A good theme gives you the look and feels you want for your blog, allowing you to make a blog that looks exactly how you want it to look.
 If you’re not a coder (we certainly weren’t), then a theme makes the design work a million times easier.
-Plus, once you purchase a theme, which are inexpensive for the time they save you, you own it for life.
+Plus, once you purchase a theme, which is inexpensive for the time they save you, you own it for life.
 A theme has two halves: the framework (the bones) and the Child Theme (the beauty):

-- Framework.
-There are several WordPress theme frameworks on the market, I highly recommend you take a look on the Ink blog WordPress theme once it’s fully customizable, easy to use and with the 1-click demo import your can have a fully equipped and ready-to-use blog site in a few minutes.
+Framework.
+There are several WordPress theme frameworks on the market, I highly recommend you take a look at the Ink blog WordPress theme once it’s fully customizable and easy to use, and with the 1-click demo import you can have a fully equipped and ready-to-use blog site in a few minutes.

-- Write Compelling Content.
 Last, via WordPress, we started writing and uploading the content for our pages: About Page, Contact Page, Start Here Page, Books Page, Tour Page, Archives Page, etc. Next, we designed our logo using free images we found online and text from a regular word-processing program.
 Then we put a picture of ourselves in the header (this is important because people identify with people, not logos).
-Finally we started writing new blog posts and publishing them regularly (at least once a week), accompanied by free photos from Unsplash, Pexels, and the Library of Congress.
+Finally, we started writing new blog posts and publishing them regularly (at least once a week), accompanied by free photos from Unsplash, Pexels, and the Library of Congress.
 And the rest is history.

 We were inspired to research and write this essay after reading Joshua Becker’s 15 Reasons I Think You Should Blog, in which he discusses 15 great reasons why you should start a blog.
-Why being the key word here.
+Why is the keyword here?
 In other words, he talks about the purpose of blogging, not just how to start a blog.
-That’s what all these other blogs about blogging seem to miss; they miss the purpose—the why behind a blog start.
+That’s what all these other blogs about blogging seem to miss; they miss the purpose—the why behind a blog started.

 The funny thing is that all these things can happen.
 You could make a full-time income from building a blog.
 We do it, But if these are the sole reasons why you start blogging, you’ll be miserable, because it will seem like a job, and if it feels like a job you won’t be passionate about it, and so you’ll either (a) hate it, (b) fall flat on your face, or (c) hate it and fall flat on your face.